emersion/soju/contrib/clients.md

     /set irc_reconnect_rejoin off
     /set net_throttle off

+# [irssi]

+Assuming you want to connect irssi to your soju instance for one network (single-upstream mode), for example libera.chat:

+    /network add -user <soju user>/irc.libera.chat libera
+    /server add -auto -tls -network libera <soju ip or hostname> <soju port> <soju password>

+Then, to actually connect:

+    /connect libera

 # [senpai]

 senpai is being developed with soju in mind, so should have excellent